tjvantoll/www.tjvantoll.com/source/about/index.markdown

 footer: true
 ---
 <img src="/images/me/1.jpg" alt="Me!" style="float: right; margin: 10px;" />
-Hi!
+Oh hi!
 I'm Ted VanToll.
 I'm a Web Developer working for [Liquid Web](http://liquidweb.com) in Lansing, MI.
 I've been making web sites since the web was a thing and I have experience building sites ranging from major applications for Fortune 500 companies to small personal sites and everything in between.

 I'm a big open source advocate and have made some minor contributions to a few open source libraries that I use.
 This blog itself is open source and if you'd like to [dig around the source](https://github.com/tjvantoll/tjvantoll.github.com/tree/source) to see how I've made it you're free to.